coreinfrastructure/best-practices-badge/criteria.md

 - If required security documentation need not be long, since the software SHOULD be designed to be secure by default.
 - Hypertext links to non-project material MAY be used, as long as the linked-to information is available.

-*   **Change control:**
+### Change control

+*Public version-controlled source repository*&#8224;

-    -   *Public version-controlled source repository*.&#8224;
+- The project MUST have a version-controlled source repository that is publicly readable.
-        The project MUST have a version-controlled source repository that is publicly readable.
-This repository MUST track what changes were made, who made the changes, and when the changes were made.
-The public repository MUST NOT include only final releases; it MUST release interim versions for review before release.
-The project doesn't need to use git, although that is a common implementation, and it is RECOMMENDED that projects use common distributed version control software such as git.
-Projects MAY use private (non-public) branches in specific cases while the change is not publicly released, e.g., for fixing vulnerabilities before the vulnerability is revealed to the public.  *Rationale*:  This enables easy tracking and public review.
+- This source repository MUST track what changes were made, who made the changes, and when the changes were made.
+- The public repository MUST NOT include only final releases; it MUST release interim versions for review before release.
+- It is RECOMMENDED that projects use common distributed version control software such as git, though git is not specifically required.
+- Projects MAY use private (non-public) branches in specific cases while the change is not publicly released, e.g., for fixing vulnerabilities before the vulnerability is revealed to the public.
+- *Rationale*:  This enables easy tracking and public review.
 Some OSS projects do not use a version control system or do not provide public access to it, but the lack of a public version control repository makes it unnecessarily difficult to contribute to a project and to track its progress in detail.

-    -   *Bug reporting process*.&#8224;
+*Bug reporting process*&#8224;

-        There MUST be a process (e.g., using an issue tracker or a mailing list) for users to submit bug reports where developers will respond.
-There MUST be responses to bug reports; it is okay if enhancements aren't responded to.
-Reports and responses MUST be archived for later searching.
+- There MUST be a process (e.g., using an issue tracker or a mailing list) for users to submit bug reports where developers will respond.
+- There MUST be responses to bug reports; it is acceptable if enhancements aren't responded to.
 Ideally all bugs would get a response, but that is not required.
+- Reports and responses MUST be archived for later searching.
-It is RECOMMENDED that an issue tracker be used for tracking individual issues.
+- It is RECOMMENDED that an issue tracker be used for tracking individual issues.

-    -   *Unique version numbering*.&#8224;
+*Unique version numbering*&#8224;

-        The project MUST have a unique version number for each release intended to be used by users.
-The [Semantic Versioning (SemVer) format](http://semver.org) is RECOMMENDED for releases.
-It is RECOMMENDED that git users apply tags to releases.
-Commit id's (or similar) MAY be used as as version numbers, since they are unique, but note that these can cause problems for users (since users cannot determine as easily whether or not they're up-to-date).
+- The project MUST have a unique version number for each release intended to be used by users.
+- The [Semantic Versioning (SemVer) format](http://semver.org) is RECOMMENDED for releases.
+- Commit id's (or similar) MAY be used as as version numbers, since they are unique, but note that these can cause problems for users (since users cannot determine as easily whether or not they're up-to-date).
-    -   *ChangeLog*.&#8224;
+- It is RECOMMENDED that git users apply tags to releases.

+*ChangeLog*&#8224;

-        The project MUST provide a "ChangeLog" with a human-readable summary of major changes for each release, including if the new release fixes any known vulnerabilities.
-This MAY be a separate ChangeLog file (typically "ChangeLog" or "changelog" optionally appended by ".txt", ".md", or ".html" extensions), or it MAY use version control system mechanisms such as the [GitHub Releases workflow](https://github.com/blog/1547-release-your-software).
-Note that a ChangeLog MUST NOT be simply the output of the version control log of every change (e.g., the "git log" command is not a ChangeLog); it MUST be a human-readable summary.  *Rationale*: ChangeLogs are important because they help users decide whether or not they will want to update (and what the impact would be), e.g., if the new release fixes vulnerabilities.
+- The project MUST provide a "ChangeLog" with a human-readable summary of major changes for each release, including if the new release fixes any known vulnerabilities.
+- This MAY be a separate ChangeLog file (typically "ChangeLog" or "changelog" optionally appended by ".txt", ".md", or ".html" extensions), or it MAY use version control system mechanisms such as the [GitHub Releases workflow](https://github.com/blog/1547-release-your-software).
-*   **Quality:**
+- A ChangeLog MUST NOT be simply the output of the version control log of every change (e.g., the "git log" command is not a ChangeLog); it MUST be a human-readable summary.
+- *Rationale*: ChangeLogs are important because they help users decide whether or not they will want to update (and what the impact would be), e.g., if the new release fixes vulnerabilities.

+### Quality

-    -   *Working build system*.&#8224;
+*Working build system*.&#8224;

-        Either the project MUST never need to be built or the project MUST provide a working build system that can automatically rebuild the software.
+- Either the project MUST never need to be built or the project MUST provide a working build system that can automatically rebuild the software.
 A build system determines what actions MUST occur to rebuild the software (and in what order), and then perform those steps.
-It is RECOMMENDED that common tools be used for this purpose (e.g., Maven, Ant, cmake, the autotools, make, or rake), in which case only the instructions to the build system are required (there's no requirement to teach people how to use common tools).
-The project SHOULD be buildable using only OSS tools.   *Rationale*: If a project needs to be built but there is no working build system, then potential co-developers will not be able to easily contribute and many security analysis tools will be ineffective.
+- It is RECOMMENDED that common tools be used for this purpose (e.g., Maven, Ant, cmake, the autotools, make, or rake), in which case only the instructions to the build system are required (there's no requirement to teach people how to use common tools).
+- The project SHOULD be buildable using only OSS tools.
+- *Rationale*: If a project needs to be built but there is no working build system, then potential co-developers will not be able to easily contribute and many security analysis tools will be ineffective.

-    -   *Automated test suite*.&#8224;
+*Automated test suite*.&#8224;

-        There MUST be at least one automated test suite.
-A test suite SHOULD be invocable in a standard way for that language (e.g., "make check", "mvn test", and so on).
-Only a small test suite is required.
+- There MUST be at least one automated test suite.
+- A test suite SHOULD be invocable in a standard way for that language (e.g., "make check", "mvn test", and so on).
+-  Only a small test suite is required.
 It is RECOMMENDED that the test suite cover most (or ideally all) the code branches, input fields, and functionality, but even a small test suite can detect problems and provide a framework to build on.
-Some larger systems MAY have multiple automated test suites (e.g., one that runs quickly, vs. another that is more thorough but requires special equipment).
+- Systems MAY have multiple automated test suites (e.g., one that runs quickly, vs. another that is more thorough but requires special equipment).

-    -   *Tests are added for new functionality*.
+*Tests are added for new functionality*

-        There MUST be a general policy (formal or not) that when major new functionality is added, tests of that functionality SHOULD be added to an automated test suite.
-There MUST be evidence that such tests are being added in the most recent major changes to the project.
-It is RECOMMENDED that this be *documented* in the instructions for change proposals, but even an informal rule is acceptable as long as the tests are being added in practice.
+- There MUST be a general policy (formal or not) that when major new functionality is added, tests of that functionality SHOULD be added to an automated test suite.
+- There MUST be evidence that such tests are being added in the most recent major changes to the project.
 Major functionality would typically be mentioned in the ChangeLog.
 Perfection is not required, merely evidence that tests are typically being added in practice.
+- It is RECOMMENDED that this be *documented* in the instructions for change proposals, but even an informal rule is acceptable as long as the tests are being added in practice.

-    -   *Warning flags*.
+*Warning flags*

-        The project MUST enable some compiler warnings (e.g. "-Wall"), a "safe" language mode (e.g., "use strict", "use warnings", or similar), and/or use a separate "linter" tool to look for code quality errors or common simple mistakes.
-The project MUST address the issues that are found (by fixing them or marking them in the source code as false positives).
+- The project MUST enable some compiler warnings (e.g. "-Wall"), a "safe" language mode (e.g., "use strict", "use warnings", or similar), and/or use a separate "linter" tool to look for code quality errors or common simple mistakes.
+- The project MUST address the issues that are found (by fixing them or marking them in the source code as false positives).
 Ideally there would be no warnings, but a project MAY accept some warnings (typically less than 1 warning per 100 lines or less than 10 warnings).
-It is RECOMMENDED that projects be maximally strict, but this is not always practical.
+- It is RECOMMENDED that projects be maximally strict, but this is not always practical.
 This criterion is not required if there is no OSS tool that can implement this criterion in the selected language.

-*   **Security:**
+### Security

-    -   *Uses basic good cryptographic practices*.
+*Uses basic good cryptographic practices*

-        The cryptographic mechanisms used by the software, and its delivery mechanisms, implement the following basic good practices:
+- The cryptographic mechanisms used by the software, and its delivery mechanisms, implement the following basic good practices:
             1. Cryptographic protocols and algorithms used by default MUST be publicly published and reviewed by experts.
             2. Application software that is not itself a cryptographic system/library MUST NOT implement its own cryptographic functions, but MUST instead call on software specifically designed for the purpose.
             3. All functionality that depends on cryptography MUST be implementable using OSS because its specification meets the [*Open Standards Requirement for Software* by the Open Source Initiative](http://opensource.org/osr)